 Q: What is the best way to schedule an appointment with your office?

-A: You can schedule an appointment by calling our office during regular business hours, or by requesting an appointment online (online appointment requests coming soon).
+A: You can schedule an appointment by calling our office during regular business hours or through MyChart

 Q: Is your office accepting new patients?